dckms/system-architecture/_sources/emacsway/it/team-topologies/harlan-mills'-proposal.rst.txt

 В статье много лестных отзывов о Program Kanban:

     📝 "Program Kanban.
 SAFe includes one of the most powerful techniques to help improve flow and collaboration across a team of teams - a Kanban Board that takes a cross-team perspective.
-I started using this technique back in 2009 and it’s one I “don’t leave home without”.
-Nexus doesn’t include a Nexus-level Kanban board but it's a very nice complementary practice to consider. `Read more here <https://www.scrum.org/resources/blog/scaling-scrum-nexus-and-kanban>`__"
+I started using this technique back in 2009 and it's one I "don't leave home without".
+Nexus doesn't include a Nexus-level Kanban board but it's a very nice complementary practice to consider. `Read more here <https://www.scrum.org/resources/blog/scaling-scrum-nexus-and-kanban>`__"

     -- "`Comparing Nexus and SAFe - Similarities, Differences, potential synergies <https://www.scrum.org/resources/blog/comparing-nexus-and-safe-similarities-differences-potential-synergies>`__" by Yuval Yeret